rjpcasalino/blog_bt/src/posts/2020-04-30-Using_the_calm_window_manager.md

 	bind-key XF86MonBrightnessUp	"light -A 10"
 	bind-key XF86MonBrightnessDown	"light -U 10"

-Commands can be called with C-question and allow one to open applications quickly.
-Likewise, M-period opens an ssh session which reads your .ssh/config.
+Applications listed in the config such as firefox can be selected with C-Question and allow one to open them quickly.
+As already mentioned, M-Period will spawn an ssh session which reads one's .ssh/config.
+Use M-Question if the command isn't listed in your config.
+Recall that this opens the "exec program" dialog.

-Ersatz tiling can be achieved with key-bindings for window snapping.
+Ersatz tiling can be achieved with key-bindings for window snapping (see above).

 ### Using cwm with NixOS